choppystick/PyDoku/README.md

 - Add a scoring system
 - Improve graphics and add animations
 - Add sound effects and background music
-- Implement the LP solver but I honestly I have o idea how.
+- Implement the LP solver but I honestly I have no idea how.
+- Hint is bugged.
+Idk why.
+- When game is paused, user should not be able to do anything.

 ## Contributing

 Contributions to this project are welcome!